 Survivors of Sexual Assault

 Hospitals cannot directly bill sexual assault survivors for outpatient services related to the sexual assault.
 This is because of the Sexual Assault Survivors Emergency Treatment Act ("SASETA").
 Outpatient services include:

 - forensic services,

 - follow-up healthcare, and

-Hospitals must send written notices to sexual assault survivors explaining that he or she will not be billed for outpatient services, but will be billed for inpatient services.
+Hospitals must send written notices to sexual assault survivors explaining that he or she will not be billed for outpatient services, but will be charged for inpatient services.

-If the hospital sends a bill anyway, the survivor of sexual assault should notify the hospital and the Office of the Illinois Attorney General, Crime Victim Services Division, by calling the phone numbers listed in the written notice.
+If the hospital sends a bill anyway, you should notify the hospital and the Office of the Illinois Attorney General, Crime Victim Services Division, by calling the phone numbers listed in the written notice.